Fogo, Cape Verde: History

 The eastern side of Fogo collapsed into the ocean 73,000 years ago, creating a tsunami 170 m high that struck the nearby island of Santiago.

 Fogo was discovered in 1460 by Genovese captain António de Noli on behalf of Henry the Navigator and the Portuguese Crown.
 It appeared in a 1598 map as I. de Fogo.
 Fogo was the second island of Cape Verde that was settled by the Portuguese, between 1470 and 1490, making São Filipe the second oldest town of Cape Verde after Cidade Velha.

 The Fogo volcano erupted frequently, both from the summit and from flank fissures, notably in 1680, 1725, 1857, 1951, 1995, and 2014–15.
 The eruption of 1680 covered much of the island in ash, which forced many inhabitants to flee to the nearby island of Brava.

 Fogo has been very susceptible to drought and famine.
 In years with insufficient summer rains, many inhabitants experienced starvation.
 This occurred several times in the 18th and 19th century, and also between 1941 and 1943, when 31% of the island population perished.

 Until January 1992 the island was one single municipality, subdivided into four parishes.
 The southwestern three parishes joined the new municipality of São Filipe and the northeastern parish Nossa Senhora da Ajuda became the municipality of Mosteiros.
 The parish of Santa Catarina do Fogo was separated from São Filipe in 2005, and became the Municipality of Santa Catarina do Fogo.

+On 5 September 2026, a bus carrying school students crashed into a ravine, killing at least 25.